Guy-Gustave/goods-shop/README.md

    3. Commit your Changes (git commit -m 'Add some AmazingFeature')
    4. Push to the Branch (git push origin feature/AmazingFeature)
    5. Open a Pull Request

+## Show your support
+Give a :étoile:️ if you like this project!

 ### Acknowledgements